CEO Speak

 The three T's - Transparency, Trust and Teamwork

-Issa Elkhoury and Srinath Alamela, CEO at Triniti Corporation take a break from data quality to discuss about The three T's - Transparency, Trust and Teamwork.
+Issa Elkhoury and Srinath Alamela, CEO at Triniti Corporation, take a break from data quality to discuss the three T's—transparency, Trust, and Teamwork.

 Srinath - I hope you had a good new years and also enjoyed your IPA's?